vectara/vectara-answer/HOSTING.md

 Render provides APIs to manage its services, which allow us to deploy vectara-answer directly using an API.

-#### The following describes the steps to deploy Vectara Answer GitHub repo using the Render API:
+#### The following describes the steps to deploy vectara-answer GitHub repo using the Render API:

 1. Create API Key: Login to your account, go to 'Account Settings' and create an API Key.
 Checkout the [Render Docs](https://render.com/docs/api) for more information.
 2. Check out the [Render Create Service API](https://api-docs.render.com/reference/create-service) and fill in the 'body params' as follows.